rkyzk/poetry-2023/README.md

 - [Media](#media)
 - [Credits](#credits)

----

 ![your-poetry](./public/documents/media/readme/your-poetry.png)

 Link to the live site of this app: https://your-poetry-2023-094a4af35547.herokuapp.com

 ## Overview

-Your Poetry offers an interactive platform where users can share their poems and give/get comments on each other’s poems.
-The app is equipped with various features including liking/unliking poems, following/unfollowing profiles as well as searching poems/profiles.
+Your Poetry offers an interactive platform where users can share their poems and exchange comments on each other’s poems.
+The app is equipped with various features including liking/unliking poems, following/unfollowing profiles as well as searching poems and profiles.
 In addition users can also make their own profiles to let others know a few things about themselves.
-The purpose of the app is to offer users opportunities to be creative, to share their art and to inspire others.
+The purpose of the app is to offer users opportunities to be creative, to share their art, and to inspire others.

 For this application, I used the following API I built with Django REST Framework.<br>
 https://github.com/rkyzk/drf_api2023